sureshbabugandla/cs-buffer-overflow-gui/README.md

 The point: **same code, opposite outcome** — silent corruption/crash vs. detected and safely aborted.
 Run `make` to build both, `make test` to run all scenarios, `make clean` to remove the binaries.

+### Safety checks enabled in Defense 2 (compiler hardening)

+- **Stack canary** (`-fstack-protector-all`) — like a tripwire placed just before the important exit door in memory.
+If an overflow crosses it, the alarm trips and the program shuts down before any harm is done.
+- **FORTIFY_SOURCE** (`-D_FORTIFY_SOURCE=2`) — the program double-checks the size
+  before copying, so it refuses to pour 200 things into a 64-thing container.
+- **Optimisation** (`-O2`) — speeds the program up; it is also what lets the size-checking above work.
+- **PIE / ASLR** (`-fPIE -pie`) — shuffles where everything sits in memory each time it runs, so an attacker cannot predict where to strike — like rearranging the rooms in a house every day so a burglar's map is useless.
+- **All warnings** (`-Wall`) — turns on all the compiler's warnings, so sloppy mistakes get caught while building, not after.
 ---

 ## 7. Installing Docker